Go Back

 Feel free to add more coconut sugar if you like your muffins a bit sweeter.

-It’s “safe” to taste from the batter before starting baking your muffins; actually this is a great chance to see if it’s sweet enough for your taste.
+It’s “safe” to taste from the batter before starting to bake the muffins; actually this is a great chance to see if the muffins will be sweet enough for your taste.

-Baking too much will render your muffins too dry.
-Keep in mind that they also “bake” for a few minutes, even after they’re out from the oven.
+Baking too long will render the muffins a bit dry.
+Keep in mind that they also “bake” for a few minutes even after they’re out from the oven (until they cool down at room temperature).

 Course: Breakfast, Dessert, Dinner, Lunch